sodafoundation/qa/api-testing/multicloud-api/README.md

 **Why this?**

 Junit is widely used testing framework along with Java Programming Language.
 You can use this automation framework for both unit testing and UI testing.
+You will get test report in html format which will help developer to test their code and to identify bugs.

 **How to install and use?**<br/>
+    For testing purposes you can deploy OpenSDS refering to [OpenSDS Cluster Installation through Ansible](https://github.com/sodafoundation/api/wiki/SODA-Projects-Cluster-Installation-through-Ansible). <br/>
  Java 8 is required to run [IntelliJ IDEA](https://intellij-support.jetbrains.com/hc/en-us/articles/206544879-Selecting-the-JDK-version-the-IDE-will-run-under) <br/>
  Download Intellij idea community edition tool and install in your pc.
  [link](https://www.jetbrains.com/idea/download/#section=windows)